 About the Program

-Candidates accepted to the accelerated pathway must follow the curriculum map as outlined in order to complete the program as scheduled.
+Candidates accepted to the 4+1 pathway must follow the curriculum map as outlined in order to complete the program as scheduled.

-Candidates are formally admitted to the Graduate School following verification of completion of bachelor’s degree requirements and acceptance of the graduate application.
+Candidates begin graduate coursework during their senior year and are formally accepted into the Graduate School after verification of the completion of bachelor’s degree requirements and submission of the application.
+Graduate applications fees are also waived for 4+1 students.

 Enrollment in all teacher education programs follows the guidelines for "Admission to All Education Preparation Programs" found in the Graduate Catalog.
 Applicants who do not yet meet all admissions criteria should consult with the department.